 Applying design for manufacturability in the design phase helps prevent molded parts sink marks.
 This manufacturing phase is also the ideal time to address these defects as it does so with minimal cost.
 Also, this process involves the use of specialized mold flow simulation programs.
 The aim of using this program is to simulate the process of injection molding.
 This simulation done in 3D shows flow, warpage, heat flux, and details of the complete mold.

 During the simulation, the engineers overseeing the project check for problems with the design, including sink marks, using a checklist.
 If there are problems, they make the necessary changes to the design, including the material and mold used.
-They repeat this process until the checklist is completed and problems eliminated.
+They repeat this process until the checklist is completed and problems are eliminated.

 The general aim of DFM is to manufacture products with minimal errors and boost product quality for optimal consumer satisfaction.
 Besides, not following this injection molding design guide during the production of plastic parts often results in incurring avoidable expenses due to mold modification and redesign.